 Another thing your visitors may not like is filling out a long form that asks for too many details.
 You can remedy this by removing unnecessary form fields based on where they’re at in your funnel.
 When Expedia tried this by removing one form field and earned $12 million in profit:

 Why did such a minor change have such a major impact?

 That single field created significant friction by breaking the flow of their entire user interface.
 A lot of visitors were confused by the “Company” field.
-Most visitors thought they should put in their bank — causing them to enter their bank’s address in the billing fields, which led to failed transactions and higher customer abandonment.
+Most visitors thought they should put in their bank name — causing them to enter their bank’s address in the billing fields, which led to failed transactions and higher customer abandonment.